localstack/localstack-docker-debug/README.md

 1. Install `dot` (graphviz)
 2. `pip install -e .`

+### Scenarios

+This repository contains scenarios that help explore how this tool works.
+Under the `scenarios` subdirectory, there are a number of samples, each that set up docker containers.
+Each sample contains the following scripts:

+* `setup.sh`: set up the scenario
+* `test.sh`: demonstrate the connectivity issue
+* `teardown.sh`: remove resources created by the `setup.sh` script

 ## Security

 We mount the docker socket because we have to be able to run docker commands.